 Fraud Analyst Jobs in USA with Visa Sponsorship

-Fraud Analyst roles attract H-1B and O-1 visa sponsorship from banks, fintechs, and insurance firms that need investigators with degrees in finance, statistics, or a related field.
+Fraud Analyst roles attract H-1B visa and O-1 visa sponsorship from banks, fintechs, and insurance firms that need investigators with degrees in finance, statistics, or a related field.
 Most positions qualify as specialty occupations, making them strong candidates for employer sponsorship.
 For detailed occupation requirements, see the O*NET profile.

 See All Fraud Analyst Jobs